+3. The adopter agrees to provide the cat with sufficient quantities of nutritious food and fresh water each day.

 4. The adopter agrees to never have the cat de-clawed.

 6. Neutering is required by five months of age.
 If the cat is not neutered prior to adoption, the adopter agrees to bring the cat to PALS clinic (appointment required) as soon as it reaches 3 pounds (minimum weight requirement to neuter) and no later than 5 months.

 7. Alternatively, the adopter may choose a different vet to get the cat neutered and vaccinated, but proof of surgery must be mailed/ e-mailed to PALS within 30 days of the procedure.

-8. If the cat must be relinquished for any reason, the adopter must return the cat to PALS.
+8. If the cat must be relinquished by the adopter for any reason, the adopter must return the cat to PALS.

 Please download, print and complete the adoption contract.
 Email or mail it back to us in order to complete your adoption.